 Why are free-to-play games offered?

-Free to play games offer a cost effective way for sportsbooks to get new customers.
-If you’re a devout Cloudbet (review, American bettors are geo-blocked) user, you might not see a reason to sign up at Sportsbet.
+Free-to-play games offer a cost-effective way for sportsbooks to get new customers.
+If you’re a devout Cloudbet user, you might not see a reason to sign up at Sportsbet.
 But the F2P games give you an incentive.
-After all, a potential $50 free bet is certainly worth the 1 minutes it takes to make an account.
+After all, a potential $50 free bet is certainly worth the 1 minute it takes to create an account.
 You might sign up with no intention of depositing but then see another offer you like – or prefer the user experience – and move across for good.
-It’s also a great way to ease new users into gambling by introducing them to softer and fun games.
+It’s also a great way to ease new users into gambling by introducing them to softer and more fun games.

 For existing customers, F2P games help increase retention and tease bettors into placing real money bets.
 According to bettoranalytics.com, just over 20% of F2P players go on to click on a real money bet.